Sugar Free Low Carb Rhubarb & Ginger Crumble. 4.7g carbs for a large portion of sheer luxury.

 Rhubarb is amazing.
 It isn’t actually a fruit, even though it is mostly used in desserts like fruit pies and crumbles, or to make jellies and jams.
 Italians make liqueurs from it – the most famous being Rabarbaro Zucca.
 The Chinese have used it for centuries in medicine to address stomach ailments and relieve constipation.
 It is best known for its sky-high fibre and vitamin K content, but it also packs in loads of Vitamin C. And I bet you didn’t know that a cup of rhubarb has as much calcium as a glass of milk!

 A good thing to remember is that rhubarb leaves are toxic, due to high levels of oxalic acid, so make sure you discard them safely if you have pets.
-The edible stalks are very tart, so they’re usually cooked in poison sugar before being consumed.
+The edible stalks are very tart, so they’re usually cooked in sugar before being consumed.
 For my Sugar Free Low Carb Rhubarb and Ginger Crumble I used hothouse rhubarb stalks.
 This kind of rhubarb is grown in heated greenhouses, rather than outdoors, and produces stalks that are thin, bright crimson red, sweeter and more tender than those of the summer-grown varieties.

 How I Made Sugar Free Low Carb Rhubarb & Ginger Crumble.

 Cooking the rhubarb is simplicity itself.
-Once you’ve washed the stalks and cut them into small chunks, you poach them until tender with some fresh ginger and Sukrin Gold.
+Once you’ve washed the stalks and cut them into small chunks, you poach them until tender with some fresh ginger and sweetener.
 It takes just a few minutes.
-To make the crumble topping for this particular crumble version, I used ground almonds and desiccated coconut, even though I’m not a fan of the coconut taste.
+To make the topping for this particular crumble version, I used ground almonds and desiccated coconut, even though I’m not a fan of the coconut taste.
 Still, using desiccated coconut helps keep the carbs low(ish).
 It’s a compromise I can live with 🙁

-Check out the picture below…
+Check out the picture below (Arracacha packaging):

-1g of carbs relates to just 1 teaspoon (5g) of product – highly misleading!
+1g of carbs relates to JUST 1 TEASPOON (5g) of product – highly misleading!

 Today’s lesson: DON’T EVER TRUST ANYTHING ON THE FACE OF IT.
 ALWAYS CHECK THE BACK OF PACKAGING AND ESPECIALLY THE SMALL PRINT!